shah-pooja/angular-google-analytics-starter/README.md

 1. app/services/google/analytics/google-analytics.service.ts.
 2. assets/js/google-analytics.js
+3. app.component.ts : wires up the service to do pageview tracking (technically this is all you need to to the pageview logs)

+Optional  sections
+1. components/shared/navigation.componet.ts : shows custom event logging
+2. components/public/home.compoent.ts: shows more custom event logging

 The service sets up everything you need to use it from your componets.
 The google-analytics.js is the barebones analytics setup.  **You will need to update the UA-ID to your google analytics id**